Digital Pedagogy Toolbox: Fostering Ethical Use of AI in the Classroom – A Collaborative Practice

 • Offering clear ethical guidelines: Providing straightforward, practical guidelines for when and how to use AI can demystify responsible use.
 Educators can use and tailor peer-reviewed resources or frameworks such as the B.C.
 Digital Literacy Hub or A Framework for AI Literacy.
 By establishing clear expectations, we can prevent common misunderstandings and create a safer learning environment.

-Moving forward, it’s essential to continue fostering critical AI literacy by embedding these conversations into course design and faculty training.
+Moving forward, it is essential to continue fostering critical AI literacy by embedding these conversations into course design and faculty training.
 As outlined in UNESCO’s Guidance for generative AI in education and research (2023), the safe and effective use of AI should be co-designed by learners, instructors, and researchers.
 Collaborative classroom visits like this one serve as powerful opportunities to build awareness, understanding, and confidence around AI’s integration into college classrooms.
 As AI continues to shape the learning landscape, we should put continuous efforts into empowering students and instructors to use these tools, thoughtfully, ethically, and effectively, in ways that enrich the educational experience.

 References